jefflessard/tvheadend-documentation/development/architecture/14-Descrambler-Subsystem.md

 #### 14.3.5 EMM Handling

-**Location**: `src/descrambler/descrambler.c`, `src/descrambler/emm_reass.c`
+**Location**: `src/descrambler/descrambler.c`

 EMM handling is more complex than ECM due to addressing and filtering requirements.
+EMM reassembly and filtering logic is implemented in descrambler.c.

 **EMM Processing Flow**: